raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], we began with a well-known programming puzzle: _Write a function that determines whether a string of parentheses is "balanced," i.e. each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested._

 In pursuing the solution to this problem, we constructed machines that could recognize "sentences" in languages.
+We saw that some languages can be recognized with Finite State Automata.
+Languages that require a finite state automaton to recognize them are _regular languages_.

-We saw that while many languages can be recognized with Deterministic Finite State Automata, balanced parentheses required a more powerful recognizer, a Deterministic Pushdown Automaton.
+We also saw that balanced parentheses required a more powerful recognizer, a Deterministic Pushdown Automaton.
+Languages that require a deterministic pushdown automaton to recognize them are _deterministic context-free languages_.

 We then went a step further and considered the palindrome problem, and saw that there were languages--like palindromes with a vocabulary of two or more symbols--that could not be recognized with Deterministic Pushdown Automata, and we needed to construct a [Pushdown Automaton] to recognize palindromes.
+Languages that require a pushdown automaton to recognize them are _context-free languages_.

 [Pushdown Automaton]: https://en.wikipedia.org/wiki/Pushdown_automaton